thanvimlp/My-react-project/README.md

-# MindWare Landing Page
+# MindNest Landing Page

-A responsive landing page for MindWare, a mental health-focused service, combining a soothing pink-and-blue color theme.
+A responsive landing page for MindNest, a mental health-focused service, combining a soothing pink-and-blue color theme.
 The page includes sections for features, mental health tools, and a footer.

 ---